Melissa Wardell | October 26, 2016

 Also, Professor Trudeau is one of the leading legal advocates on health literacy.
 He has recently spoken for the US Institute of Medicine and the FDA on designing clear, user-friendly consent processes that patients can understand.
 Trudeau has also presented seminars and webinars for numerous healthcare organisations.

-Take a look at Chris’s international survey — The Public Speaks: An International Survey of Legal Communication
+Take a look at the results of the international survey — The Public Speaks: An International Survey of Legal Communication